History

 Zafishowani ★ 4.3

 Zafishowani in Gdańsk works a Tokarska Street townhouse with a wine bar and shop attached to the restaurant.
-Baltic fish is the only argument; halibut is the room's signature dish.
+Located in Main Town.
+Priced at $$$.

 Signature: Halibut, Baltic herring tasting